AnwarNaseem/Data-Professional-Survey-Analysis/README.md

 This project involved creating an interactive Power BI dashboard to analyze trends among data professionals, focusing on roles, salaries, job satisfaction, and demographics.

 **Data Retrieval:**
-Source: Survey data on data professionals.
+Survey data on data professionals.

 **Process:**
 Raw data was cleaned and transformed extensively in Power Query to ensure consistency and accuracy.
 Unnecessary fields were removed, duplicates were handled, and categorical variables were standardized.